crankmanser/sphec-meter/UIManifest.md

 ---

-## 1. The UI Philosophy: Declarative & Component-Based
+## 1. The UI Philosophy: Block-Based Assembly

 The UI is built on one core principle: **Screens do not draw themselves.**

 A screen's only job is to act as a **state machine**.
-It responds to user input, manages its internal state (e.g., the selected menu item), and, when asked, produces a simple, declarative data structure (`UIRenderProps`) that describes *what* should be on the screen.
+It responds to user input and manages its internal state (e.g., the selected menu item).
+To render itself, it populates a properties struct (`UIRenderProps`) that describes which reusable **UI Blocks** to use (e.g., `MenuBlock`, `GraphBlock`) and what data to display.

 The `UIManager` is the only component that performs drawing.
-It takes the `UIRenderProps` and translates that data into low-level draw commands.
-This strict separation of concerns is the primary defense against "god files."
+It takes the `UIRenderProps` from the active screen and calls the appropriate `draw()` method for each requested block.
+This strict separation of concerns is the primary defense against monolithic "god files" and ensures a consistent look and feel.

 ---